Managing Director of Programs (description below)

 About the Organization

-Sustainable Conservation aadvances the stewardship of natural resources using innovative, pragmatic strategies that actively engage businesses and private landowners in conservation.
-The organization’s climate, air, water and biodiversity initiatives promote practical solutions that produce tangible, lasting environmental and economic benefits for California.
-Founded in 1993, Sustainable Conservation’s effectiveness lies in building strong partnerships with business, agriculture, and government and establishing models for environmental and economic sustainability that can be replicated throughout California and, ultimately, the nation.
+An award-winning environmental nonprofit, Sustainable Conservation leads powerful collaborations that produce lasting, win-win solutions to California’s critical environmental problems.
+Sustainable Conservation advances the stewardship of natural resources using innovative, pragmatic strategies that actively engage businesses and private landowners in conservation.
+The organization’s climate, air, water, and biodiversity initiatives promote practical solutions that produce tangible environmental and economic benefits for California.
+Founded in 1993, Sustainable Conservation’s effectiveness lies in building strong partnerships with business, agriculture, and government, and establishing models for environmental and economic sustainability that can be replicated throughout California and, ultimately, the nation.

 Primary Duties and Responsibilities